mhaugrud/msumcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

 starting value is a power of two, then the value of ``n`` will be even each time through the loop until it reaches 1.

+.. admonition:: Modify the program ...

-You might like to have some fun and see if you can find a small starting number that needs more than a hundred steps before it terminates.
+   In line 11, try different starting values instead of 3.
+Find a small starting number (less than 50) that needs more than a hundred steps before it terminates.
+(Your final save and run must be this value.)